Michael Pittman Jr. Player Prop Bets for NFL Week 17 | Indianapolis vs. Las Vegas 1/2/2022

 Matchup vs. Las Vegas

-- Against the Raiders, Pittman put up 42 receiving yards in only career matchup, 18.5 fewer than his over/under for Sunday's game.
+- Pittman's 42 receiving yards in his one matchup against the Raiders are 22.5 fewer than his over/under for Sunday's game.

-- Pittman did not have a touchdown catch in that matchup against the Raiders.
+- Pittman did not have a touchdown catch in that outing against the Raiders.

-- The 231.0 passing yards the Raiders give up per game makes them the NFL's ninth-ranked pass defense this season.
+- The 231.0 yards per game the Raiders are conceding through the air makes them the NFL's ninth-ranked pass defense.

-- At 1.7 passing TDs allowed per game, the Raiders defense is ranked 23rd in the league.
+- The Raiders' defense is 23rd in the league, giving up 1.7 passing touchdowns per game.

 Recent Performances